 - it must be based on peer-reviewed publications in an academic journals where you are an author;

 - requires the approval of the responsible examination committee ;

 - the written thesis must include a summarised presentation of the topics dealt with, combined with an extensive discussion section and a presentation of the doctoral candidate's own contributions to the publication.

-- at least three copies of the scientific treatise (dissertation) in a written form, one copy in a digital form in the format of a word processing programme generally deemed standard or as a PDF document and any published manuscripts by the applicant connected to the dissertation; the doctoral candidate must bindingly confirm that the contents of the digital version are identical with the written scientific treatise (It is recommended to hand over one copy of the dissertation to each member of the commission);
+- Two copies of the dissertation in printed and bound form; the doctoral candidate must bindingly confirm that the contents of the digital version are identical with the written scientific treatise (It is recommended to hand over one copy of the dissertation to each member of the commission);

 - The completed and signed Course assessment for Doctorates (Leistungsnachweis);

 - The original supervision agreement

 You will receive a written confirmation or rejection of your application by the "Prüfungsausschuss".

 Note that you can received a "summa cum laude" for your dissertation only if you have at least one external examiner.
 In PO §12 (1), the qualifications for such examiners are somewhat general (the equivalent of a "Habilitation" or previous experience in being the primary advisor for 3 other disserations; PO §12 (1) 1c), but ultimately, your choice of examiners must by accepted by the "Prüfungsausschuss".